ibm-cloud-architecture/refarch-cloudnative-resiliency/mysql-cluster/README.md

 ### Build SQL nodes

-The SQL nodes (or also called API nodes), serve up the data stored in the data nodes.
+The SQL nodes (also called API nodes), serve up the data stored in the data nodes.
 In MySQL Cluster, these nodes run the mysqld daemon which applications can connect to using the traditional MySQL JDBC driver.
 Since there are two SQL nodes in our example, the application can connect to either of the SQL nodes for high availability.
 The MySQL nodes publish port 3306 externally and so they are distributed one per docker host.

 ```
 # ./build_mysql_cluster sql <1|2>